lodygens/fedid/doc/fedid.md

 The "OAuthServers" variable is an array containing OAuth server configurations.
-All OAuth server configuration variables are **required** and come from the OAuth server console (expect name).
+All OAuth server configuration variables are **required** and come from the OAuth server console, but **name**.
+That last must be set but its content is free.

 As example, one can find detailed instructions for the [Google OAuth service configuration](https://developers.google.com/identity/protocols/OAuth2/ "Google OAuth service configuration").